oho-interactive/bedrock/README.md

 ## Troubleshooting

-* If Composer fails with the error "curl: (60) SSL certificate problem: unable to get local issuer certificate", you can run the `composer create-projct` command above with the `--no-secure-http` flag added.
+* If Composer fails with the error "curl: (60) SSL certificate problem: unable to get local issuer certificate", you can change the packagist.ohodev.com url to "http" and run the `composer create-projct` command above with the `--no-secure-http` flag added.